yankunm/Problem_Solving/LinkedList/README.md

 Call Stack -- first in last out.
 So if we need to go from back to head of linked list somehow, we can use (bottom-up) recursion.

-**Most important for Recursion: BELIEVE that what you assume will absolutely happen, that your recursive function is definitely correct**
+**Important for Recursion: BELIEVE that what you assume will absolutely happen, that your recursive function is definitely correct**

+**Most Important for Recursion: Base case**

 **Bottom-Up Recursion:** <br>
 1. Get subproblem **result** <br>